DPP settings

 GS1 company prefix Your GS1-issued company prefix (4 to 12 digits).
 Required for GS1 URI generation.
 Contact GS1 to obtain one if you do not have one.
 Leave blank if you are not using GS1 barcodes.

-When both fields are configured, each version's DPP short URL generates a GS1 Digital Link URI of the form https://{resolver}/01/{gtin}/10/{version}, where the GTIN is always expressed as a 14-digit string per GS1 Digital Link Standard v1.4+.
+When both fields are configured, each version's DPP short URL generates a GS1 Digital Link URI of the form https://{resolver}/dpp/01/{gtin}/10/{version}, where the GTIN is always expressed as a 14-digit string per GS1 Digital Link Standard v1.4+.
 The GS1 Digital Link URI is displayed as text on the Digital Passport tab.
-The QR code encodes the canonical DPP page URL, not the GS1 URI.
+When GS1 is configured, the QR code encodes this GS1 Digital Link URI; otherwise it encodes the DPP short URL.

 Step 1.
 Enter your domain